shimspedy/sengov/content/states/new-york/charles-lavine/_index.md

 seo_title: "contact Representative Charles Lavine"
 subheader:
      greeting: Contact Representative Charles Lavine
-     description: Charles David Lavine, born on August 14, 1947, is a member of the New York State Assembly, representing the 13th district.
-This district includes portions of the towns of North Hempstead and Oyster Bay in Nassau County.
-He is a member of the Democratic Party.
+     description: Charles David Lavine represents the 13th Assembly District, which consists of portions of northeastern Nassau County.
+He serves as Chair of the Judiciary Committee and is a member of the Committees on Codes, Ethics and Guidance, Rules and Insurance.
 description: Contact Representative Charles Lavine of New York.
 Contact information for Charles Lavine includes email address, phone number, and mailing address.
 image: charles-lavine.jpeg
 video: